zyxkv/madrona_ezsim/README.md

 At present, batch rendering supports only basic materials, lighting, and shadows.
 However, we aim to expand its capabilities to include more advanced rendering features.

-While gs-madrona currently relies on Genesis-specific dependencies, we plan to decouple it in the near future to support broader use cases through a more generic interface.
+While gs-madrona currently depends on Genesis, we plan to decouple it in the near future to support broader use cases through a more generic interface.

 ## Features Added Since Fork
 - Support for non-square resolutions